Power of Attorney

 How do I know if I need a Power of Attorney?

 Just like Advance Health Care Directives, if you are breathing and over the age of 18, you should have a Power of Attorney prepared for your estate plan.
-The need for a Power of Attorney can arise suddenly and be unexpected.
+The need for a Power of Attorney sometimes arises suddenly and unexpectedly.
 An auto accident or illness can quickly make you unable to handle your own affairs.
 Old age also comes to us eventually.
 Older people often need a little help with their routine daily lives and a Power of Attorney can help.

 Powers of Attorney also make it convenient when out of state or out of the country.
 We routinely draft a Power of Attorney for outgoing missionaries so that their parents can handle the missionary’s bank accounts, file taxes, or do anything financially the missionary needs done.
 These powers, by their own terms, expire in two years, or upon the return of the missionary.
 We also draft Powers of Attorney for people going on vacation.
 When a vacation takes someone out of the country, the vacationer sometimes leaves someone with a Power of Attorney to handle their affairs for the weeks they will be gone.
 These powers expire at a designated time, or upon a named event.